adrianblakey/adrianblakey/README.md

 eCom's are little electronic gizmos that you need to run a brushless motor in a slot car.

-What's really good about the Remora is that with a little effort you can make on yourself if you don't want to buy one.
+What's really good about the Remora is that with a little effort you can make one yourself if you don't want to buy one.

 If you want to read more about the Remora1 read the [Getting Started](https://github.com/adrianblakey/slot-car-ecom/wiki/Getting-Started) on the WiKi.